Become a Foster Parent

 AARCS’ foster program aims to temporarily home animals until they find their forever homes.
 We often have animals that have never been in homes, and need to learn everything that goes with living in a house and being a loved pet.
 We require a 3 month commitment to fostering, and that you keep your foster until it is adopted.
 The foster program is not a foster-to-adopt trial period, but we do of course allow foster homes to adopt their foster animal.

-In Calgary, AARCS is currently accepting applications for foster homes for medium/large breed dogs/puppies, cats/kittens and medical or behavioural fosters.
+AARCS is currently accepting applications for foster homes for medium/large breed dogs/puppies, cats/kittens and medical or behavioural fosters.
 We do not currently have a need foster homes for small breed dogs. *Please note: Due to the high volume of email applications, it may take up to a week for a foster home interview**

-In Edmonton, we have a need for fosters for all types of dogs: puppies, medical, shy, behavioural, whelping/maternity foster homes.
+We have a need for fosters for all types of dogs: puppies, medical, shy, behavioural, whelping/maternity foster homes.
 We currently do not have a cat foster program in Edmonton.

 We have an URGENT NEED for cat and dog fosters that are able to take in medical or behavioural/shy fosters, whelping/maternity foster homes, and/or that have no children and/or other pets.
 To be a medical or behavioural foster, we only require basic animal knowledge.
 We provide you with trainers, vets/AHT’s, and continuous support.
 This is a great way to learn more about animals and to REALLY help an animal that needs it.